Center gable, Tudor Revival, Prairie School

 Designated at Local level : Frank Lloyd Wright-Prairie School of Architecture Historic District

 This is a 2.5-story single-family residence in the Tudor Revival style with Prairie School influences built in 1912.
+The building is irregular in plan.
 The structural system is frame.
 The foundation is poured concrete.
 Exterior walls are original stucco.
 The building has a cross gable roof clad in replacement asphalt shingles.
 Windows are original stained glass casements.
 There is a single-story, side enclosed porch characterized by a gabled roof clad in asphalt shingles on rectangular stuccoed piers.

 * Date source: Village of Oak Park building permit archives.

 Description generated by RuskinARC™.